Nirav44/ansible-apache-server/README.md

 for start service
 # ansible-playbook apache.yml
-for verbose mode u can add -v, -vv, -vvv, -vvvv, -vvvvv , only 5 limit of verbose mode ;) its sufficent for statics.
+for verbose mode u can add -v, -vv, -vvv, -vvvv, -vvvvv , only 5 limit of verbose mode ;) its suffcient for statics.